-Green tea is packed with healthy antioxidants and may help reduce heart-disease risk, manage blood sugar and boost weight-loss, according to the University of Maryland Medical Center.
-Despite the potential health rewards, however, drinking too much green tea can cause unpleasant -- or even dangerous -- side effects.
+Overdoing it on green tea consumption could cause unpleasant — or even dangerous — side effects.
 For your health, limit green tea intake to five or fewer cups per day.

-Green tea is a caffeinated beverage and may cause side effects such as rapid heart rate, upset stomach, restlessness, anxiety, insomnia and tremors.
+Green tea is a caffeinated beverage and may cause side effects such as rapid heart rate, upset stomach, restlessness, anxiety, insomnia and tremors, according to Mayo Clinic.
 If you drink green tea regularly, your body may grow dependent on caffeine and you may get withdrawal symptoms such as irritability, drowsiness and headaches if you stop.

-Impaired Iron Absorption
+Beware Impaired Iron Absorption

 Drinking green tea at mealtime can reduce iron absorption by about 70 percent, according to the Linus Pauling Institute, so you may be better off limiting tea to between-meal sipping.
 If your dinner just isn't complete without a cup of tea, add a squeeze of lemon to help reduce the iron-binding effect.

 If your green tea comes from a bottle — or if you use a heavy hand with the sugar or honey — you may end up swallowing an unhealthy number of calories.